solliancenet/microsoft-postgresql-developer-guide/07_BestPractices/07_00_BestPractices.md

 Flexible Server instances can be resized after creation.
 Azure stops database VM instances and needs up to 120 seconds to scale compute resources.

-Use Azure Monitor Metrics to determine if you need to scale your Flexible Server instance.
-Monitor metrics like **Host CPU percent**, **Active Connections**, **IO percent**, and **Host Memory Percent** to make your scaling decisions.
+Use Azure Monitor Metrics to determine if an Flexible Server instance requires to be scaled.
+Monitor metrics like **Host CPU percent**, **Active Connections**, **IO percent**, and **Host Memory Percent** to make scaling decisions.
 To test database performance under realistic application load, consider utilities like [sysbench.](https://wiki.postgresql.org/wiki/SysBench)

 ### 7. Utilize Reserved Capacity

-In addition to resizing your instances, you can also prepay for your compute resources with reserved capacity.
-With Azure Database for PostgreSQL Flexible Server reserved capacity, you make an upfront commitment on PostgreSQL server for a one or three year period to get a significant discount on the compute costs.
-To purchase Azure Database for PostgreSQL Flexible Server reserved capacity, you need to specify the Azure region, deployment type, performance tier, and term.
+In addition to resizing instances, compute resources can also be prepaid with reserved capacity.
+With Azure Database for PostgreSQL Flexible Server reserved capacity, an upfront commitment on PostgreSQL server can be made for a one or three year period to get a significant discount on the compute costs.
+To purchase Azure Database for PostgreSQL Flexible Server reserved capacity, it is required to specify the Azure region, deployment type, performance tier, and term.
 For more information, see [Prepay for Azure Database for PostgreSQL compute resources with reserved capacity](https://learn.microsoft.com/azure/postgresql/single-server/concept-reserved-pricing).